CodeSpyGlass/MarketingSite/README.md

-# MarketingSite for CodeSpyGlass
+# WebSite for CodeSpyGlass

-This site is to help with customer discovery.
+This site is to show the use cases and all that.